cemrifki/RAG/README.md

 # RAG

-Efficient RAG pipeline with hierarchical chunking for improved context retrieval and LLM generation.

-# RAG-Hierarchical-Chunks

 RAG pipeline with hierarchical chunking, Milvus vector DB, and CUDA-accelerated embedding & inference.
 Includes preprocessing of Project Gutenberg text, embedding/indexing with `sentence-transformers`, retrieval-augmented generation using Gemma, and evaluation with BLEU-4 & ROUGE-L metrics.

 ## Overview